-- 5.4.1 The Chairman of the Committee shall be responsible for maintaining order and the effective conduct of business at meetings of the committee. - 5.4.2 Public speaking will be allowed in accordance with Section G of Part 4.5 of the Constitution Standing Orders and Rights of the Public at Council Meetings. - 5.4.3 At the discretion of the Chairman, any person attending the committee may speak or may put questions to any other participant. - 5.4.4 Any member of the Council may attend and speak at meetings of the committee.
+- 5.4.1 The Chairman of the Committee shall be responsible for maintaining order and the effective conduct of business at meetings of the committee. - 5.4.2 Public speaking will be allowed in accordance with the public speaking section of Part 4.5 of the Constitution Standing Orders and Rights of the Public at Council Meetings. - 5.4.3 At the discretion of the Chairman, any person attending the committee may speak or may put questions to any other participant. - 5.4.4 Any member of the Council may attend and speak at meetings of the committee. - 5.4.5 The committee shall be assisted by a lead officer, in this instance it shall be the Assistant Director Individuals and Families.